denpolischuk/i3blocks-cloudflare-warp/README.md

 # i3blocks-cloudflare-warp

-A simple script that shows the connection status of cloudflare warp using systemctl.
+A simple script that shows the connection status of cloudflare warp.

 Exits with status code 1 if there's no `warp-cli` installed or no such alias exists.